PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Discussion

-We introduce a privacy risk amplifier framework of \textit{PreCurious} in the pre-training and fine-tuning paradigm, which breaks up the invulnerability property of parameter-efficient fine-tuning by crafting the pre-trained backbone.
-We hope this work can raise awareness of privacy risks when fine-tuning the unknown source pre-trained models.
-Also, the risk amplification gives the following implications for the wide range of users and regularization designers.
+\textbf{Countermeasures.} We now discuss the countermeasures to PreCurious for the wide range of users and regularization designers.

-\textit{Be careful to download models from unknown sources.} A recent work~\cite{ye2023initialization} investigates the influence of model initialization on the privacy vulnerability and reveals that the worst-case privacy risk scales with the gradient difference on neighboring datasets and the iterations. \textit{PreCuious} fills the gap between the theoretical discussion on the model initialization from scratch with the practical use of the pre-trained language model from an average-case lens.
-The adversary gain from \textit{PreCurious} justifies the importance of model integrity in the pre-training and fine-tuning pipeline.
+\textit{Be careful to download models from unknown sources.} The amplified risk from \textit{PreCurious} justifies the importance of model integrity in pre-training and fine-tuning pipeline.
+Therefore, we recommend that fine-tuners download pre-trained models from trusted sources rather than from anonymous users on open-source platforms.
+Users should check the download link and be aware when automatic library management tools upgrade to higher version packages.

 \textit{Be careful when following fine-tuning instructions.} With the rapid development of language models, users with different backgrounds can get started on building their models easily by following tutorials from the community.
 However, the success of \textit{PreCurious} reveals additional side information that can be exploited by the adversary to infer private information.
-Thus, users should not heavily trust common settings shared in a tutorial, instead be aware of the training dynamics in fine-tuning (e.g., epochs, stopping criteria, PEFT choices) even when there is no overfitting sign with an increasing validation loss.
+Users should not rely heavily on common settings shared in a tutorial, but instead be aware of the training dynamics in fine-tuning (e.g., epochs, stopping criteria, PEFT choices), even as the validation loss continues to decrease.

-\textit{Be careful on auditing risks even under defense.} \textit{PreCurious} demonstrates the vulnerability of data extraction under DP fine-tuning and the vulnerability of membership inference under deduplication.
-Thus, we suggest the users keep alerted even when common-sense defenses are applied by using multiple proxy metrics~\cite{carlini2022membership, mireshghallah2022memorization, carlini2019secret} to audit the privacy dynamics during fine-tuning.
+\textit{Be careful on auditing risks even under defense.} \textit{PreCurious} demonstrates that regularization defense, DP fine-tuning, and deduplication are not perfect.
+For example, DP even with a strict budget cannot lead to a random guess attack under \textit{PreCurious}; deduplication fails when attackers can approximate the deduplicated text in MIA, or when \textit{PreCurious-lagging} implicitly increases the number of repetitions for all samples.
+Thus, we suggest that users remain vigilant and audit the privacy dynamics during fine-tuning closely~\cite{carlini2022membership, mireshghallah2022memorization, carlini2019secret} even when reasonable defenses are applied.